preciofishbone/OmniaDocsG2/_build/html/_sources/blocks/button-link/index.rst.txt

 + **Target**: Choose if the link should be opened in a new window, the current window, or in a dialog.
 + **Dialog Position**: If you selected "Dialog" for Target, you can select where to place the dialog: Center, Full screen, Left or Right.

+For more information about how to work with, and link to, anchors, see: :doc:`Using Anchors </general-assets/using-anchors/index>`

 My Links
 ---------
 Using this action the logged in users My Links can be shown.